adelphi-ed-tech/au-courses/courses/programming-non-majors.md

 * develop step-by-step problem solving and debugging practices

-Required Text
+Required Texts
 ==========================================================================================
-_We are using a free, open text for this class._

-[_Think Python: How to think like a computer scientist.
-(Adelphi 2015 Edition)_](http://openbookproject.net/thinkcs/python/english3e/) by Peter Wentworth, Jeffrey Elkner, Allen B. Downey, and Chris Meyers.
+[_Think Python: How to think like a computer scientist._](http://openbookproject.net/thinkcs/python/english3e/) by Peter Wentworth, Jeffrey Elkner, Allen B. Downey, and Chris Meyers.
+[Free online]

+Poitras, L. (2014). _Citizenfour_.
+[Watch online](https://thoughtmaybe.com/citizenfour/) or HBO Go

+Taylor, A. (2015). _People’s platform: taking back power and culture in the digital age._ New York: Picador, Henry Holt and Company.
+[Selections on Moodle]

-Readings & Bibliography
+Bibliography
 ==========================================================================================

-_This is a selected bibliography of computer science and Python texts and other materials that you may explore as references or further reading.
-Many weekly readings will come from these materials.
-Specific readings will be posted on Moodle for each week._
+_This is a selected bibliography of computer science and Python texts and other materials that you may explore as references or further reading._

 Alvarado, C., Dodds, Z., Kuenning, G., & Libeskind-Hadas, R. (2013). [_CS for All_](http://www.cs.hmc.edu/csforall/).
 Claremont, CA: Harvey Mudd College.